 Mr. Qamaniq: Thank you, Madam Chairperson.
 Under the proposed bill for the Hamlets Act, an individual who is going to lease a lot has to live in the community for at least two years before they can apply for a lot in the community.
-If this criteria is going to be used by this new proposed bill, I think it should be considered from the executive, or whoever; Human Resources should consider that the person applying for this program should at least be living in the community for two years.
+If these criteria are going to be used by this new proposed bill, I think it should be considered from the executive, or whoever; Human Resources should consider that the person applying for this program should at least have been living in the community for two years.
 Thank you, Madam Chairperson.

-Chairperson (interpretation): Thank you, Mr. Qamaniq.
-Minister Hickes.
+Chairperson (interpretation): Thank you as well, Mr. Qamaniq.
+Mr. Hickes.

 Hon.
 George Hickes: Thank you, Madam Chairperson.
 We wouldn't have the ability to override any municipal or hamlet bylaw through this program.
-So if that is a local rule, we wouldn't be able to override that.
+If that is a local rule, we wouldn't be able to override that.
 Thank you, Madam Chairperson.